Patrick William Riordan: Pious Fund

-1906 earthquake
+1906 San Francisco earthquake

 Riordan was in Omaha, Nebraska, on his way to an event in Baltimore, when a major earthquake struck San Francisco on April 18, 1906.
 Among the Catholic Church's losses were more than a dozen churches and a number of other institutions, the damages totaling between $2 million and $6 million.
 As he left for San Francisco on April 21, Riordan also telegraphed an appeal to every bishop in the country: "The work of fifty years is blotted out.
 Help us to begin again."

 Upon his arrival back in the city, Riordan celebrated open-air Masses for his displaced parishioners, who were living amidst the ruins in temporary shelters, and assured them, "We shall rebuild."
 On April 27, he addressed a committee at San Francisco's temporary city hall and quoted Paul the Apostle (Acts 21:39):

 Riordan temporarily lived in San Mateo while providing his official residence to the Presentation Sisters, who had lost their convent on Powell Street.
 Every church that had been destroyed had a temporary structure within two years and was rebuilt within another eight years.